 The Centre for Mindfulness Studies is a charitable social enterprise founded in 2011 in downtown Toronto.
-It is the leading professional development and service delivery organization for mindfulness-based interventions in Canada.
-We’re expanding our offerings online and in new locations.
+It is the leading professional development and service delivery organization for online and in-person mindfulness-based interventions in Canada.

 We provide mindfulness-based cognitive therapy (MBCT), mindfulness-based stress reduction (MBSR), mindful self-compassion (MSC) and specialized mindfulness training to the general public, healthcare providers, and social service professionals.

 As a mental health charity, we help those who face economic and social barriers by providing affordable and effective mindfulness-based mental health services through our Community Program.

 The Centre for Mindfulness Studies is committed to making mindfulness-based mental health services available to everyone.
 This is at the heart of the work we do.

 To create communities of well-being that empower people and enrich society.

 Providing Access: To break down barriers to the availability of mental health services for those in need.

 Leading Change: To shift the world’s view on mental health by innovating, collaborating and establishing best practices of mindfulness within a unique training model.

 Helping with Purpose: Increasing mental health capacity and helping people through the training, development and delivery of evidence based mindfulness programs.

 Sharing Space: Building communities of practice to cultivate connection, to enhance resilience, and openness and to bring mindfulness, as a healthcare service to diverse populations.